LeoMSgit/LeoMSgit/README.md

 ## About Me
 - ⭐ Passionate about exploring new technologies and developing software for the future!
-- 🎓 Studying Computer Science at the Pontifical Catholic University of São Paulo (PUC-SP).
+- 🎓 Studying Computer Science at the Universidade São Judas Tadeu (USJT).
-- 🚀 Focus on Backend, Python, C and Java.
+- 🚀 Focus on Backend, Python, MySQL.
-- 📖 Learning more about Frameworks, SQL and Machine Learning.
+- 📖 Learning more about Machine Learning, Computer Vision, and NLP.

 ## Skills